Rillo¶

 type Event = Annotated[UserSignedUp | AccountDeleted, Field(discriminator="type")]

-class User(Aggregate[State, Event, Command]):
+class User(Aggregate[State, Event]):

 # apply() maps each event to a state mutation